basarat/algorithms/src/mergeSort/README.md

 # Merge sort algorithm using TypeScript
 > MergeSort is a famous example of a divide and conquer algorithm.
 In this lesson we cover the merge sort algorithm, how it gets its name, and how to implement it using TypeScript / JavaScript.

-* We go ahead and create a simple function to sort using mergeSort
+* We go ahead and create a simple function to sort using mergeSort.
+It takes a number array and returns a sorted number array.
 ```js
 export function mergeSort(array: number[]): number[] {

 }
 ```

-Mergesort is a recursive algorithm.
+MergeSort is a recursive algorithm.
 In any recursive algorithm you will have some base conditions that terminate the recursion.

 * For sorting you can abort if the lenght of the array is less than or equal to 1 as an array of 1 item is already sorted.
 ```js